Samuel Livingston Mather Jr. - Partner of Pickands Mather and Company

 12023 Lake Shore Boulevard

-Samuel Livingston Mather Jr. was born in Cleveland on July 13, 1851, the first son of Samuel Livingston Mather Sr. and his first wife, Georgiana Woolson Mather.
-His grandfather, Samuel Mather, along with Daniel Lathrop Coit, was one of the first 49 stockholders in the Connecticut Land Company that surveyed the Western Reserve Lands in 1796.
+Samuel Livingston Mather was born in Cleveland on July 13, 1851, the first son of Samuel Livingston Mather Sr. and his first wife, Georgiana Woolson Mather.
+His grandfather, Samuel Mather, and Daniel Lathrop Coit were among the first 49 stockholders in the Connecticut Land Company that surveyed the Western Reserve Lands in 1796.
 His father, Samuel Livingston Mather Sr., came to Ohio in 1843, at the age of 26, to look after his father’s landholdings.
 Four years later, he was one of the founders of the Cleveland Iron Mining Company that pioneered the iron ore trade in the 1850s.

-Samuel Jr. was only two years old when his mother died of tuberculosis following the birth of his sister Katherine.
+Samuel was only two years old when his mother died of tuberculosis following his sister Katherine's birth.
 Samuel received his first educated at Miss Elizabeth Haydn’s private school on Lake Street (Lakeside Avenue).
 He continued in Cleveland Public Schools and St. Mark’s School in Southborough, Massachusetts.

 The summer of 1869 changed Samuel’s life.
 He was eighteen years old and went to work as a timekeeper in his father’s mines in Ishpeming, Michigan.
 A premature explosion of black powder injured him.
 His skull, spine, and arms were fractured.
 His lengthy recuperation prevented him from entering Harvard, and he continued with a permanently impaired left arm.